 Encapsulate a formula in an object

-With the New formula command, it’s very simple to encapsulate a formula in an object:
+With the Formula command, it’s very simple to encapsulate a formula in an object:

 And of course, because the formula is encapsulated in an object, you can encapsulate it in a property of an object and create your own encapsulated object methods: